 “Wel, fou ‘t niet beter wefen, vroeg ik, dat men fe altemaal uitbande, gelijk men in andere Steden doet?
 De weereld, antwoordde mij Leidsman, is met de Bybel in de hand niet te regeeren, andere fteden, daar men geen hoeren gedoogen wil, hebben fulk een toeloop van Vreemdelingen en van Vaarens-gezellen niet […] die zich dagelycks, als fe aan de wal zyn, zat en vol zuipen en die al foo rouw en onbuigfaam zyn [..] om een grooter kwaad voor te komen, te weeten, ’t aanranden en fchenden van eerlijke Vrouwen”

 From around mid-seventeenth century, prostitution became a professional women’s affair.
 By this we mean prostitution had become a specialized branch, and almost completely managed by women as well.
 They were procuresses, brothel keepers, whore madams or bawds.
-It is also from this time that prostitution and fornication were being distinguished as separate things.
+It’s also from this time that prostitution and fornication were being distinguished as separate things.
 As said, till then all forms of sex outside marriage and other indecent behaviour fell under the umbrella term of whoring.
+Albeit the business was dominated by procuresses, also procurers or pimps existed, in Amsterdam slang called a pol (Thuijs 2020).

 Prostitutes, often no more than two, lived in a whorehouse owned by a madam.
 Here the prostitute received her clients, and the brothel keeper also provided safety.
 Part of the household could be just as well the husband of the bawd, but he would have his own job outside the house and, in general, played no role in his wife’s business.
 About 80 percent of all whorehouses was run by women.
 Until the second half of the eighteenth century, these houses continued to be primarily small enterprises.
 The eighteenth century was a worse period for prostitutes too.
 There was more poverty and men were getting involved in the prostitution branch and incomes their decreased (Van de Pol 1996).